shivenigma/blog-backup/ckfpqmlhk01b85ts19fbu46w4.md

 ## How to measure productivity?

 There is no actual way to measure the productivity of an individual developer.
 Many have tried and failed.
-Instead of trying to measure what's not measurable,  You can think o the following.
+Instead of trying to measure what's not measurable,  You can think of the following.

 1. Measuring the outcome of their work
 2. How they contribute to the success of their team and to your business?